Special Issues Guidelines

 Guest Editor Responsibilities and Ethics

-MDPI Policies on Publication Ethics can be found at here.
-Please check any individual journal guidelines that supplement MDPI guidelines.
+MDPI’s Policies on Publication Ethics can be found here.
+Please check any individual journal guidelines that supplement the MDPI guidelines.
 MDPI is a member of COPE.
 We fully adhere to its Code of Conduct and to its Best Practice Guidelines.

-Citation Policies: The Guest Editor must not ask authors to include references merely to increase citations to their own or an associate’s work, to the journal, or to another journal they are associated with.
-The addition of references not relevant to the work is strongly discouraged.
-See MDPI Publication Ethics.
+Citation Policies: The Guest Editor must not ask authors to include references merely to increase citations of their own or an associate’s work, of the journal, or of another journal they are associated with.
+The addition of references not relevant to the work is strongly discouraged (please see MDPI Publication Ethics).
 In accordance with COPE guidelines, we expect that “original wording taken directly from publications by other researchers should appear in quotation marks with the appropriate citations”.
 This condition also applies to an author’s own work.
 COPE have produced a discussion document on citation manipulation with recommendations for best practice.

-Editor’s Submission: The special issue may publish contributions from the Guest Editor(s), but the number of such contributions should be limited, to ensure the diversity and inclusiveness of authorship representing the research area of the Special Issue.
+Editor’s Submission: The Special Issue may publish contributions from the Guest Editor(s), but the number of such contributions should be limited to ensure the diversity and inclusiveness of the authorship representing the research in the Special Issue.
 Any article submitted by a Guest Editor will be handled by a member of the Editorial Board.

 Confidentiality: The Guest Editor should protect the confidentiality of all material submitted to the journal.
-This includes all communications for Editors only and the identity of reviewers, unless it is an open peer review after publication and reviewers have signed their review report.
+This includes all communications among editors and the identity of the reviewers, unless the manuscript is to be published with open peer review and the reviewers have signed their review report.

 Guest Editor Duties

-• Preparing the Special Issue’s title, summary, and keywords to introduce this issue to authors and readers;
+• Preparing the Special Issue’s title, summary, and keywords to introduce this Special Issue to authors and readers;

 • Providing a list of potential contributors and inviting investigators in the field to contribute;

-• Pre-screening and supervising the whole peer review process and making decisions about new submissions in their Special Issue;
+• Pre-screening new submissions, supervising the whole peer review process, and making decisions about articles submitted to the Special Issue;

-• Promoting the Special Issue at conferences if the opportunity arises or on social media and on other relevant platforms.
+• Promoting the Special Issue at conferences if the opportunity arises, or on social media and other relevant platforms.

 Guest Editor Benefits

-• Guest Editing is an ideal opportunity for networking and communication with scholars in the research community;
+• Guest editing is an ideal opportunity for networking and communicating with scholars in the research community;

-• You will help accelerate the dissemination of science around the world and initiate new collaborations;
+• Guest Editors help accelerate the dissemination of science and initiate new collaborations;

-• Special Issue Reprints: MDPI provides the option of having the Special Issue reprinted in a book format.
+• Special Issue Reprints: MDPI Books provides the opportunity to republish successful Special Issues in book format, both online and in print.
 Reprints are free to read on our platform and interested scholars can order print copies on demand at a cost.
-MDPI Books encompasses all the benefits of open access—high availability and visibility, as well as wide and rapid dissemination.
+MDPI Books encompasses all the benefits of open access—wide availability, high visibility, and rapid dissemination.
 Reprints are indexed in DOAB and available through various channel partners.
-If a Special Issue publishes more than 10 papers (excluding editorials), it may be published as a reprinted Special Issue book with an ISBN, and each Guest Editor will receive a free hardcopy.
-In addition, Guest Editors can purchase print copies at a 20% discount.
+Find more information here.

 Promoting your Special Issue